 10: Negative Effects are Preventable

 Fortunately, these issues are completely preventable with the right resources.
-Unique technology developed by Sensear provides an alternative to sacrificing safety or communication by offering both in one piece of equipment.
-Industry-leading Speech Enhancement Noise Suppression technology (SENS) allows users to communicate clearly in dangerously loud environments without user harm or fatigue.
+The unique technology developed by Sensear provides an alternative to sacrificing safety or communication by offering both in one piece of equipment.
+Industry-leading Speech Enhancement Noise Suppression Technology (SENS®) allows users to communicate clearly in dangerously loud environments without user harm or fatigue.

 Armed with knowledge about occupational noise exposure, you are now prepared to equip your workplace with the appropriate resources.
 By taking action, you can prevent harmful levels of noise exposure in your facility, protecting your most valuable asset…your employees.

 Follow Sensear and always be in the know.Follow @HearSensear